Oak Wood Advantages and Disadvantages

 Ash vs Hickory Wood

-Hickory wood is stronger, durable and more shock resistant than Ash wood.
-Ash wood is not rot resistant so it is not suitable for outdoor purposes whereas Ash wood can be used for outdoor purposes.
-But ash wood is easier to work with than hickory wood because the density of ash wood is less.
-Ash … Read more
+Hickory wood is stronger, more durable, and more shock-resistant than ash wood.
+Ash wood is not naturally rot-resistant, so it is generally not recommended for outdoor applications.
+However, ash wood is easier to work with than hickory because it is lighter and less dense.
+Ash Wood Ash wood is durable, attractive, and relatively inexpensive.
+It … Read more